 This awkward beginning was an excellent segue to discuss two of my favorite subjects as an OB/GYN, vaginal anatomy and pelvic floor tone.

 The vagina is essentially a flattened, stretchable tube.
 Vaginal expulsion of air occurs when air trapped in the vagina escapes.
 Unlike the anus, which has a sphincter that can be voluntarily closed until the appropriate time; the vagina is sphincter-less.
 Whether you are doing headstands, shoulder stands, or the plough posture, if air is in the vagina, it will be pushed out while you are inverted.
-So, you may ask, how does air get into the vagina?

 How can you stop this annoying and embarrassing noise?